Azure/azure-sdk-for-c/README.md

 You need to also call `curl_global_cleanup` once you no longer need to perform SDk client API calls.

-Take a look to [Storare Blob SDK client sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/storage/blobs/samples/src/blobs_client_example.c).
+Take a look to [Storage Blob SDK client sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/storage/blobs/src/blobs_client_example.c).
 Note how you can use function `atexit()` to set libcurl global clean up.

 The reason for this is the fact of this functions are not thread-safe, and a customer can use libcurl not only for Azure SDK library but for some other purpose.
 More info [here](https://curl.haxx.se/libcurl/c/curl_global_init.html).